 What is LVOTO?

+Left ventricular outflow tract obstruction (LVOTO) is a recognised feature of hypertrophic cardiomyopathy.
 It is caused by the thickened heart muscle and the abnormal movement of the mitral valve.
-This is the main mechanism of debilitating symptoms in hypertrophic cardiomyopathy patients.
+It is also one of the risk factors for sudden cardiac death, especially in young patients.

 LVOTO symptoms